 So, going back to cross-functional teams, as mentioned above, stronger customer support starts here.
 Ideally, you’ll need a bunch of people in your cross-functional teams (i.e. multiple experts and related team members), along with your client’s teams, to make this operation work.
 That means that in these situations, ensure that the groundwork for communication and collaboration is in place, so that there’s little to no problem in the long-run.

 The best way to do this is to use a collaboration tool that works both ways:

 - The client is able to access a dashboard that hooks them up with a customer service rep and or reliable chatbot to answer any questions that they might have.
 AND,

 - The company in turn, can set it up to where they can automatically sync data from your customer relationship management (CRM) software (i.e. OroCRM) to your helpdesk app for anything from marketing to sales to customer support.

 UPS, like FedEx, champions giving customers the best delivering experiences.
 And, the company provides customers various ways to track, schedule, and manage deliveries in many convenient ways than one – phone, email, quick live chat, the works.
 With a tracking number, customers can check the status of their package in real-time.

-Now, all customer experiences must be uniformed and personalized for the customers, to ensure that they matter from start of the buyer’s journey to finish.
+Now, all customer experiences must be uniform and personalized for the customers, to ensure that they matter from the start of the buyer’s journey to finish.
 And, make sure that the dashboard that they use are compatible for both parties – company and client – to ensure a safe and convenient process.
 Consider using these different channels to ensure great customer support:

 - Live chat